tjrich/merlynn-assessment/README.md

 The deployment can be found [here](https://merlynn-assessment.vercel.app/)
 ## Addtional Information

-Unfortunately I was not able to complete the entire assessment within the time given due to work and religious commitments.
-No additional features or functionality was added, only Task 1a is functional.
+Unfortunately I was not able to complete the entire assessment within the prescribe time, therefore, no additional features or functionality was added. only Task 1a is functional.